dzackgarza/Notes/Independent Study/Quals/Topics.md

 # Prelim Level

 ## Calculus
-Basic first- and second-year calculus.
-Derivatives of maps from Rm to Rn
+- Derivatives of maps from Rm to Rn
 - gradient
 - chain rule;
 - maxima and minima